Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Modeling Builder

-As outlined in \autoref{sec:overview}, our approach leverages LLMs to handle various tasks in the Modeling Translator.
+As outlined in \autoref{sec:overview}, our approach leverages LLM-based agents to handle various tasks in the modeling builder.
 While LLMs excel at grasping general semantics, their application in task-specific scenarios requires good prompts.
 Prompting is a technique that involves the careful crafting of inputs to the model to enhance task performance.
 Importantly, this process does not involve modifying the model's weights, ensuring that the LLM can be effectively utilized for specific tasks through strategic input manipulation alone.
-Our methodology adopts a user-refined few-shot prompting setting, demonstrated in \autoref{fig:prompt}.
+Our methodology adopts a memory-enhanced few-shot prompting setting, demonstrated in \autoref{fig:prompt}.
 The prompt contains a concise task description and a few task-specific examples.
 Previous work~\cite{brown2020language} verified that a few examples could significantly improve LLM performance.
 We collected these examples from experts in the formative study.

-However, experts highlighted that structural biologists might employ varied terminology to express geometric and spatial relationships, making our collected examples not sufficiently generalizable.
-To solve this problem, we propose an interactive user-refinement mechanism for the prompting, illustrated at the bottom right of \autoref{fig:teaser}.
-The users are involved in providing feedback when they are not satisfied with the current output.
-They could correct the wrong cases and add the case to the examples, prompting the LLM to generate better outputs.
-Therefore, as users continue utilizing the tool, it will progressively align more closely with their language usage habits.
+To accommodate the diverse ways in which users articulate modeling intent, and to enable our framework to improve its accuracy over time, we append a user-specific, dynamic memory block to the prompts.
+This block either supplements the task-specific examples discussed above or encodes habitual modeling preferences unique to the current user.
+As the modeling memory is updated and queried, the contents of this block are updated periodically, allowing each prompt to be continuously tailored to the user’s needs.
+The design of the memory component is described in detail in \autoref{sec:memory}, and complete prompt templates of different agents are provided in the supplementary material.